dimaslanjaka/static-blog-generator/src-posts/The Legend Of Neverland/Chest/Colorful Auspicious Nimbus Cloud.md

 - Blueprint (To buy this blueprint, you have to go to an NPC named the `Wonder Creator` in `Sophila`.)
 ![](Colorful%20Auspicious%20Nimbus%20Cloud/Colorful%20Auspicious%20Nimbus%20Cloud.png)

-### Colorful Auspicious Cloud Material Chest Locations
+### Colorful Auspicious Nimbus Cloud Material Chest Locations
 - Magic Wool chest location

 Twilight Rainforest F1. there has hidden teleporter, you must enter that teleporter and you'll found the chest